There are two configuration components for the Flux engine:

 Tree of Configuration Properties

-The runtime configuration is set up as a tree of nodes (following the normal tree structure).
+The runtime configuration is set up like a tree of nodes (following the normal tree structure).
 Runtime configuration settings are applied on a per-namespace level, so the runtime configuration tree will mimic the workflow namespace tree.
 A property set on a branch in the runtime configuration tree is applied to the branch of the same name in the workflow namespace tree.

 Runtime configuration namespaces are not case-sensitive.
 For example, the namespace "/MyNamespace" is equivalent to setting "/mynamespace" in the runtime configuration.